neil323423/waves/README.md

 5. When done, click **"Public"** on the pop-up and access your given URL.

-## License:
+## License

 This project is licensed under the [GPL-3.0 License](LICENSE).

 > [!IMPORTANT]
-> Considering giving this repository a star if you do fork and use Waves. <3
+> Considering giving this repository a star if you do fork and use Waves. :)